New Normal: Frequent Catastrophic Flooding

 is the maximum that might avoid "dangerous interference in the

-climate," according to many scientific bodies.)
+climate," according to many national scientific bodies.)
 And if it should

 warm by 6°C, or three times as much, then 93 million people